 Register to vote

-The easiest way to apply to register is online at GOV.UK: register to vote (external website).
+The easiest way to register to vote is to apply online at GOV.UK.
 You will need your National Insurance number to hand to register.

 To vote in elections you must: